Gholamrezadar/GHDcode/README.md

 # GHDcode

-This is a featureless but very fast text editor written in C++ using raylib.
+This is a text editor written in C++ using raylib.
 I wanted to understand how text editors work under the hood.

 <!-- ![demo image](images/demo_cursor.png) -->